Garfield Re-2 board members try to remove mask mandates

 Increases in COVID-19 cases have created issues in filling substitute teacher positions.

 Since Jan.
-3, Garfield Re-2’s substitute fill rate has fluctuated between 69-80%.
+3, Garfield Re-2’s substitute fill rate has fluctuated from 69% to 80%.
 Pierce said school districts typically consider a good fill rate at 85% or higher.

 Despite there currently being 63 confirmed COVID-19 student cases, however, the district estimates keeping people wearing masks throughout the district has helped it avert 728 quarantines, Pierce said.